-When plugins register into the Connect core service, they can indicate that they support heartbeats.
+When plugins register with the Connect core service, they can indicate that they support heartbeats.
 When a plugin supports heartbeats, the plugin is expected to send a heartbeat to the Connect core service at an interval of the configured value (or more frequently).
-If the Connect core does not receive a heartbeat from the plugin after two intervals, it will raise an alarm in the Fabric Services System to indicate that there might be an issue with the plugin.
+If the Connect core does not receive a heartbeat from the plugin after two intervals, it raises an alarm in the Fabric Services System to indicate that there could be an issue with the plugin.